JKS-sys/JKS-sys/README.md

 <!-- - 👋 Hello, I’m Jagadeesh Kumar .
 S -->
 - You may contact me through my mobile number which is +917397285837
 - 👀 I’m interested in getting a good job at this moment.
-- 🌱 I’m a Full Stack Developer.
+- 🌱 I’m a Full Stack Developer With React & Node JS.
 - 📫 You may send mail tom my email address which is 33x23@pm.me
 - 💬 You may ask me about HTML, JavaScript, React JS, CSS and so on.
 - 🧔‍♂️ My gender is male